manansethia/manansethia.github.io/_pages/achievements.md

     🗓️ <em>October 2022</em><br>
     📍 <em>Raipur, Chhattisgarh</em>
   </div>
+  <p>The INTACH Heritage Quiz is an annual national-level quiz competition based on organized by the Indian National Trust for Art and Cultural Heritage (INTACH).</p>
   <p>Alongside my classmate and friend Atharv Sharma, we secured first place in the city round of the quiz, despite the rather underwhelming setup, which relied on phone stopwatches instead of proper buzzers.</p>
   <div class="achievement-images">
     <img src="/images/intach.jpg" alt="INTACH '22">